privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 ##### Seller Ad Service

-With the Unified Contextual and FLEDGE auction flow, the Seller Ad Service will receive one request from the client.
+With the *Unified Contextual and FLEDGE Auction flow, the Seller Ad Service will receive one request from the client.
 The request would include contextual request payload and encrypted [remarketing data][9] from the client.
-The encrypted [remarketing data][9] needs to be uploaded in the HTTP body, therefore the Seller needs to support the HTTP POST method in the Contextual request path.
+The encrypted [remarketing data][9] needs to be uploaded in the HTTP body, therefore the Seller needs to support the HTTP POST method in the contextual request path.

 The encrypted [remarketing data][9] (a.k.a remarketing ciphertext) includes Interest Group (Custom Audience) information on the user's device.